-Clean AirClean CarsDeregulatory ResourcesEndangerment Finding Eliminating the Foundation: Vulnerabilities in and Implications of EPA’s Endangerment Finding Rescission Analysis breaking down EPA’s arguments in the final rule, exploring potential legal vulnerabilities in litigation, and what this all could mean for regulating GHG emissions in the future.
+Clean AirClean CarsDeregulatory ResourcesEndangerment Finding Eliminating the Foundation: Vulnerabilities in and Implications of EPA’s Endangerment Finding Rescission Analysis breaking down EPA’s arguments in the final rule and what it could mean for regulating GHG emissions in the future.
 March 2, 2026

 Clean AirDeregulatory ResourcesEndangerment Finding Climate Brief: The Legal Reasoning Behind the Endangerment Rescission How the Trump Administration justified eliminating the bedrock finding for federal greenhouse-gas regulation, and what comes next.
 February 17, 2026